'Friday Night Dinner' actress Frances Cuka has died

-Frances Cuka, known for playing grandma, Nelly Buller in Channel 4 sitcom Friday Night Dinner, has died aged 83.
+Frances Cuka, known for playing ‘nice grandma’, Nelly Buller in Channel 4 sitcom Friday Night Dinner, has died aged 83.

 The English actress died on February 16, 2020, reports The Guardian.
 Cause of death has not been specified, but previously she had suffered a stroke and was diagnosed with cancer.